grammy-jiang/scrapy-pipeline-mongodb/README.rst

 ========

 Scrapy is a great framework for web crawling.
-This package provides two pipelines to save items into MongoDB in a async or sync way.
-And also provide a a highly customized way to interact with MongoDB in a async or sync way.
+This package provides two pipelines of saving items into MongoDB in a async or sync way for scrapy.
+And also provide a highly customized way to interact with MongoDB in a async or sync
+way:

-* Save an item and get Object ID from this pipeline
+* Save an item and get Object ID with this pipeline

-* Update an item and get Object ID from this pipeline
+* Update an item and get Object ID with this pipeline

 Requirements
 ============

 * Txmongo, a async MongoDB driver with Twisted

-* Not support Python 2.7

-* Tests on Python 3.5, but it should work on other version higher then Python 3.3
+* Tests on Python 3.5

-* Tests on Linux, but it's a pure python module, it should work on other platforms with official python and Twisted supported, e.g. Windows, Mac OSX, BSD
+* Tests on Linux, but it's a pure python module, should work on other platforms with official python and Twisted supported

 Installation
 ============